rkashyap621/MBD-Air-Conditioning-Controller/ACC-Ver02-OperatingModes/README.md

 This version demonstrates:

-- Requirement-based extension of an existing Stateflow controller
+- Requirements-based extension of an existing Stateflow controller
 - Preservation of an earlier verified control baseline
 - Hierarchical operating-mode supervision
 - Parallel Stateflow mechanism coordination